mihaildono/padawan-project/youngling/introduction.md

 **NOTE** Go to mozilla docs and look at how to get the first character of a string

 ## Array
-An array is a special variable, which can hold values under a single name.
-You can access the values by referring to an index number.
+An array is a collection, which can hold values under a single name.
 Array is denoted by the symbols `[]`

 Lottary example: [69, 31, 56, 76, 22]